 Tim and Char were married in 1976 after graduating from the Bible Institute and settled on the Jersey Shore with hopes of starting a business and raising a family.
 But God had other plans for them.
 In 1978, their first child was born and after several months of soul searching and prayer, Tim and Char decided to sell everything they had (except their car) and move out west.
 Here was the opportunity to invest in a ministry that had so impacted Tim’s life.
 Living on faith and trusting God for literally everything was something new to Tim and Char and very challenging in those early years.

 “The early years of starting a new camp in New Mexico from scratch, were years of hard work, sacrifice and living with very little.
 But they were the foundation years of our faith being tested and strengthened.
 We were seeing God provide literally every need we had, often in miraculous ways and with incredible timing.
 Although we had just moved to the new site in August of 1980, we actually hosted our first summer camp the next year in 1981.
 Seeing God at work in the lives of the young people coming to camp confirmed we were where God wanted us, and made the struggles of those early years well worth it.
 Now, over 30 years later, it is easy to look back and see God’s hand and provision every step along the way”

 Char grew up going to camp every summer as well, but her story is about commitment to Tim, “I did not have the faith like Tim, I worried, he trusted but I prayed.
 He had a million ideas, I encouraged, let’s focus on one.
 We made a great team.”

 In 2014 Tim went home to be with the Lord.
-Charlene continues to be actively involved in the daily running of Lone Tree Camps, with the help of three great directors; Steve Dirks, Eric McNamara and Justin Wilson.
+Charlene continues to be actively involved in the daily running of Lone Tree Camps, with the help of our great camp directors.

 Our Board of Directors